wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 0.9.9 =
+* Fixed bug where iqamah timings date would show "No timings available" regardless of availability.

 = 0.9.8 =
 * Added ability to display monthly timings table.